LeSpocky/ptxdist/doc/ref_parameter.rst

   simply some network settings to permit PTXdist to download required packages.

+``localsetup``
+  The same setting as `ptxdist setup`.
+Any changes are saved locally in the BSP and overwrite the global settings.

 ``boardsetup``
   PTXdist based projects can provide information to setup and configure the target automatically.
 This action lets the user